Chapter 4. Embedded and Accessible

 It probably comes as no surprise to learn that I am a big believer and advocate of education and the power of knowledge.
 The reason that the second objective of an effective enterprise architecture strategy centers around making architecture information embedded and accessible is that it puts the power of architecture knowledge into the hands of those who most need to learn that knowledge to apply it to solving problems.
 And solving problems effectively and consistently needs to be done at scale—by all architects.

-Chapter 3 talked about a culture of trust as being a prerequisite for creating shared alignment.
+Chapter 3 established a culture of trust as a prerequisite for creating shared alignment.
 A culture of trust also applies to this objective.
 Only a culture that promotes knowledge sharing and the value of learning can support establishing an effective enterprise architecture strategy.
 The opposite of this culture is a competitive culture that actively inhibits transparency, openness, and sharing.
 Of course, a culture of trust doesn’t mean ignoring data protections—confidential and sensitive data should not be as open as other kinds of information.

 Tip